syegulalp/conway-2022/README.md

 Install requirements before doing anything else.
 A venv is recommended.
 Use `python compile.py` to build the extension modules.

+Change into the `src` directory and run `conway.py` to see the demo.

 The numbers that pop up in the console during runtime are the average time taken by the program to compute a new generation of the playing field.